DENICeG/go-rriclient/README.md

-# DENIC-RRI-Client
+# DENIC RRI Client

 This application is a client for the RRI with an interactive CLI developed by [DENIC eG](https://denic.de), to send requests and info commands to and receive responses from the DENIC registry server.

 ## Installation

-The client is developed in GO and can be installed and built from the repository:
+The DENIC RRI client is developed in GO and can be installed and built from the repository:

 ```
 go get -u github.com/DENICeG/go-rriclient